kchulj/docs-bosagora-io/docs/10-dao.md

     + The date and time each vote is saved
     + No redundant votes
 7. Check the quorum for resolution
-    + Initially set as one third of total members
+    + Initially set as one-third of total members
 8. Pass the proposal
     + Net % positive votes > net % negatives votes by > 10%
 9. Execute the proposal